Controlling Client Access with ACL Profiles

 Subscribe Topic Access Controls with Guaranteed Messaging

-ACLs can be used with Guaranteed Messaging, but the following limitations should be considered:
+ACLs can be used with Guaranteed messaging, but the following limitations should be considered:

 • Subscribe-topic access controls are not considered when a consuming client binds directly to a durable endpoint (either a queue or topic endpoint).
-Therefore, a client could bypass subscribe-topic access control restrictions that have been set for it.
+Therefore, a client can bypass subscribe-topic access control restrictions that have been set for it.

 • Subscribe-topic access controls can prevent a client from adding a specific topic subscription to a queue if the client is not permitted to subscribe to that topic.
 However, a client can bind to an existing queue that has been mapped to a topic that the client is not permitted to subscribe to because the client’s subscribe-topic access controls are not checked when it binds to a queue.